UK competition watchdog accuses Merck of obstructing biosimilars

 The CMA has been increasingly active in pharmaceuticals.

-In December last year, it fined Pfizer a record 84.2 million pounds ($109 million) for its role in ramping up the cost of an epilepsy drug.
+In December last year, it fined Pfizer a record $109 million for its role in ramping up the cost of an epilepsy drug.
 In February 2016, it fined GlaxoSmithKline 37.6 million pounds over deals delaying the launch of generic copies of its antidepressant Seroxat.